readthedocs/sphinx_rtd_theme/docs/configuring.rst

     If specified, Google Analytics' javascript is included in your pages.
     Set the value to the ID provided to you by google (like ``UA-XXXXXXX``).

+.. confval:: analythics_anonymize_ip

+   :type: boolean
+   :default: ``False``

+   Enabling this will make it so the users’ IP addresses are anonymized within Google Analytics.

 .. confval:: canonical_url